MicrosoftDocs/azure-docs/articles/service-bus/service-bus-dotnet-how-to-use-relay.md

         Console.WriteLine(ch.AddNumbers(4, 5));
     }

 The endpoint definitions move into the App.config file.
-The following code snippet, which is the same as the code listed previously, should appear directly beneath the **system.serviceModel** element.
+The following code example, which is the same as the code listed previously, should appear directly beneath the **system.serviceModel** element.
 Here, as before, you must replace the placeholders with your Service Bus namespace and SAS key.

     <client>